 - No PHI/PI contained within e-mails shall be downloaded to hard drives and/or stored, held or retained in an unencrypted form, at any time.

-VHA has appointed a Privacy Officer who is responsible for developing policies and procedures on privacy matters, training all VHA Staff regarding privacy, receiving questions on privacy matters, conducting regular audits of VHA’s compliance with legislative requirements, such as PHIPA, and overseeing compliance within the organization of VHA’s general policies and procedures related to privacy.
+VHA has appointed a Privacy Officer who is responsible for developing policies and procedures on privacy matters, training all VHA Staff regarding privacy, receiving questions and complaints on privacy matters, conducting regular audits, overseeing compliance with VHA’s legislative requirements, and ensuring the development and maintenance of VHA’s privacy program is consistent with best practices.

 The Privacy Officer shall confirm that VHA’s policies, procedures and practices regarding the collection, use and disclosure of PHI/PI meet with VHA’s contractual obligations and that all parties sub-contracted by VHA have comparable levels of privacy protection within their respective organizations.

-VHA Staff are responsible for promptly reporting suspected or actual violations of this Policy and any applicable laws, such as PHIPA, to the Privacy Officer so that the situation can be appropriately investigated, addressed and handled.
+VHA Staff are responsible for promptly reporting any and all suspected or actual violations of this Policy and any applicable laws, such as PHIPA, to the Privacy Officer so that the situation can be appropriately investigated, addressed and resolved.

 VHA takes every report seriously and will investigate each report to identify the facts and, where necessary, implement improvements to its practices and procedures.